 Given that there is surprisingly little material online to help future paddlers plan their own lower Ottawa River trip, we’ve put together some information that should make the planning a bit easier.
 Read on and you’ll find links to the following information –

 When it comes to maps, the 1:50000 Federal Government Topographical Maps can be a bit old – some date to the mid-1970’s – but they are still usually the best available.
 You can download the ones you need below from the Government of Canada (Ministry of Natural Resources) website.
 Click here for the folder with the o31 maps in it and then use the specific i.d. of each map to download.
 Or just click on the specific topo title you want below …

 - 2. 031F/10.
 Cobden

 - 5. 031G/05.Ottawa

 We also had the Garmin Topo Canada 4.0 map set installed on an eTrex 20.

-Google Earth will give you a less than ten-year old satellite view of the river and what you’ll see on the river banks.
-It is very useful for planning purposes.You will need to install the app on your computer in order to access the images.
+Google Earth will give you a less than ten-year-old satellite view of the river and what you’ll see on the river banks.
+It is very useful for planning purposes.You will need to install the app on your computer to access the images.

 2. Where To Camp/Find A Room Along The Ottawa: